Charles William Davis: Murders

 In late 1974, Davis witnessed a traffic accident involving a 23-year-old woman.
 After offering to help her, he instead dragged her to a nearby wooded area, where he raped and attempted to strangle her.
 The victim lost consciousness, and with Davis thinking that she had died, he left.
 Some time later, the woman regained consciousness and managed to make her way back to town, where she was given proper medical attention.
 She later told of her experience to the police officers, who created a facial composite of her attacker.

+On August 24, 1975, Davis went to a bar in Howard County, where he met 20-year-old Roseann "Ann" Sturtz.
+According to investigators, he lured her to an isolated area, where he sexually assaulted and murdered her.
+Davis' body was found four months later on December 15, in Columbia.
+Unlike his later murders, Davis was not charged with this case due to a lack of conclusive evidence, leaving the case unsolved until March 2025.

-On September 11, 1975, Davis went on a date with Lydia Victoria Norman.
+On September 11, Davis went on a date with Lydia Victoria Norman.
 He propositioned her for sex but she refused, so Davis strangled her, dragged her body out of the car, and dumped her on the ground.

-A few months later, Davis lost custody of his son, after which he decided to assault a female social worker whom he believed was instrumental in him losing the case.
+A few months later, Davis lost custody of his son, after which he decided to assault a female social worker who he believed was instrumental in him losing the case.
 On New Year's Eve, he lured the victim from a nightclub and into his car, before rapidly speeding away.
 On the way, however, Davis realized that he had kidnapped the wrong person: the woman inside was 24-year-old Kathleen Diane Cook, a stranger with no relation to his court case.
 She started to demand her release, threatening Davis with legal troubles as she was the fiancée of a high-ranking police officer in the Baltimore Police Force.
 Her threats were ignored, with Davis eventually stopping at a vacant lot of a mall in Catonsville, where he proceeded to rape her.
-Despite this, Cook continued to threaten and humiliate her assailant, saying that he was impotent and unpopular of women.
-Angered by her attitude, Davis then proceeded to shoot her four times with a .38-caliber revolver, which miraculously failed to kill her.
+Despite this, Cook continued to threaten and humiliate her assailant, saying that he was impotent and unpopular with women.
+Angered by her attitude, Davis then shot her four times with a .38-caliber revolver, which failed to kill her.
 Cook then ran towards his car and attempted to sound the car horn, but Davis caught up with her and stabbed her several times, killing her in the process.